-Training and direction are especially critical during this phase – and so there is also a greater need for knowledge management.
+Training and direction are especially critical during this phase – and so there is also a greater need for knowledge management tools.
 Create a centralized location within your company intranet to house the files, documents and other helpful content that employees will find useful as they explore their new work world.

 Commitment phase — People need encouragement.

 Even though attitudes begin to shift during Exploration, the Commitment phase is often the most exciting and productive phase of all.
 This is when the change has been fully embraced and it has become a natural part of everyday work-life.
 Employees have changed the way they work, and everyone is starting to see the benefits of it.
 Productivity climbs and efficiency is the name of the game.

 This is the future you envisioned when you planned out your change management strategy.
 But leaders are not out of the woods, yet!

 People still need to see executive involvement in this final phase on the Change Curve.
 At this point in the process, internal communications managers can help by guiding executive leadership to communicate openly about their belief in and commitment to the change the organization just underwent.
 Employees need to hear that everything they just went through was for a good reason.

 It’s also important that senior management and middle-management continue to openly communicate through the Commitment phase.
 Once again, the internal communications manager has an important role in urging management to communicate, and crafting and/or reviewing those communications.

 Remember, employees can sense insincerity from a mile away.
 These communications should not be lip-service – they should be encouraging and inspirational.
 Messages now should celebrate successes and achievements, and showcase how far everyone has come.

 Though email is still a common way to get these encouraging messages out, it’s not the most effective form of communication at work anymore.
 The average email open rate for internal communications is a sad 48%.
 Instead, place these messages where employees are already spending focused time – on the team intranet.